owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 simultaneously, but also because I think it helps with organizing the content into a cohesive narrative.
 I can write the script almost as a text-based tutorial, read it through to make sure it flows well, and then go into recording.
-Having to redo the recording phase is _very_ time consuming, so I'm putting a lot of effort into the script phase to catch mistakes early.
+Having to redo the recording phase is _very_ time-consuming, so I'm putting a lot of effort into the script phase to catch mistakes early.

 ### Video Editors